amiroff/NextBook/pages/documentation/markdown.md

 ![The Surface](/images/surface.jpg 'The Surface Device')
 ![Git Branching](/images/branching.svg)

-If you want to just include simple image without bells and whistles above, use html `img` tag with `raw` class:
+If you want to just include simple image without bells and whistles above, use markdown image with `raw` in alt description or html `img` tag with `raw` class:

 ```
 <a